Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Introduction

-We prove Theorem \ref{twistthmclassical} in Section \ref{prooftwistthmsect}, and then generalise this result to allow twists by the unique primitive quadratic character $\e_{\Quad(q')}$ modulo $q'$ for any odd squarefree divisor $q'$ of $q$.
-We find that these issues are better addressed in the ad\`{e}lic setting, for then one can resolve this problem locally by studying generic irreducible admissible representations of $\GL_2\left(\Q_p\right)$.
-Moreover, we can generalise Theorem \ref{twistthmclassical} to Hilbert modular forms at one fell swoop, and indeed to modular forms over any number field.
-By the well-known correspondence between newforms and automorphic representations (see, for example, \cite[Theorem 13.8.9]{Goldfeld}), it suffices to characterise the cuspidal automorphic representations $\pi$ of $\GL_2\left(\A_{\Q}\right)$ whose archimedean component is a principal series representation such that $\pi$ is conductor-invariant under twisting by a quadratic character of $\Q^{\times} \backslash \A_{\Q}^{\times}$.
-As such, we cover in Section \ref{backgroundsect} the relationship between automorphic representations and representations of local fields and follow this with a classification of the behaviour of such local representations under twisting by quadratic characters.
+\hyperref[twistthmclassical]{Theorem \ref*{twistthmclassical}} is proved in \hyperref[prooftwistthmsect]{Section \ref*{prooftwistthmsect}}, and then generalised to allow twists by the unique primitive quadratic Dirichlet character $\chi_r$ modulo $r$ for any odd squarefree divisor $r$ of $q$.
+We first transport this problem to the ad\`{e}lic setting, for then one can resolve this locally by studying generic irreducible admissible representations of $\GL_2(\Q_p)$.
+Moreover, we can generalise \hyperref[twistthmclassical]{Theorem \ref*{twistthmclassical}} to cuspidal automorphic forms on $\GL_2$ over any number field at one fell swoop; see \hyperref[twistthmadelic]{Theorem \ref*{twistthmadelic}}.
+By the well-known correspondence between newforms and automorphic representations (see, for example, \cite[Theorem 13.8.9]{Goldfeld}), it suffices to characterise the cuspidal automorphic representations $\pi$ of $\GL_2(\A_{\Q})$ whose archimedean component is a weight $0$ principal series representation such that $\pi$ is conductor-invariant under twisting by a quadratic Hecke character of $\Q^{\times} \backslash \A_{\Q}^{\times}$.
+We cover in \hyperref[backgroundsect]{Section \ref*{backgroundsect}} the relationship between automorphic representations and representations of local fields and follow this with a classification of the behaviour of such local representations under twisting by quadratic characters.